Venezuelans vote in opposition primary clouded by uncertainty

 All of Venezuela's 20 million voters can participate in the primary, which is being organized without state help.

-Ten candidates - including former lawmakers Carlos Prosperi and Delsa Solorzano - will compete.
+Ten candidates - including former lawmakers Carlos Prosperi and Delsa Solorzano - are competing.

+"If you buy diapers you don't buy food, so I buy food and not diapers," said 20-year-old hairdresser Rosimar Gonzalez, who voted in central Maracay with her young son in her arms.
+"We have to change presidents.
+I think this is good, there are a lot of people."

-Polling places - including many private homes - number 3,010 locations.
-Abroad, Venezuelan migrants can go to voting centers in 28 countries to cast ballots.
-About 4 million Venezuelans living outside their country are thought to be of voting age.
+About 4 million of the 7.7 million Venezuelans migrants who have left their country are estimated to be of voting age and are able to vote at centers in 28 countries.

+"I came to vote because I want to hug my grandchildren again, because I want to see my country on the road to freedom before I go," said a teary Armando Cedeno, 100, who voted in the afternoon in Maracaibo.
+"I am confident that God will give me that gift."

-(Reporting by Mayela Armas and Vivian Sequera Writing by Julia Symmes Cobb; Editing by Rod Nickel)
+(Reporting by Mayela Armas and Vivian Sequera in Caracas; Additional reporting by Mariela Nava in Maracaibo, Maria Ramirez in Puerto Ordaz, Mircely Guanipa in Maracay, Tibisay Romero in Valencia, Anggy Polanco in San Cristobal; Writing by Julia Symmes Cobb; Editing by Rod Nickel, Andrea Ricci and Josie Kao)

 ((julia.cobb@thomsonreuters.com; +57-316-389-7187;))